 To say you are “going on a diet” means that at some point you will “go off of it”.

-Studies consistently show that unless you adopt new healthier lifestyle habits that you can sustain long term, keeping weight off is difficult.
+Studies consistently show that losing weight is difficult unless you adopt healthier lifestyle habits that you can sustain long-term.
 To say you are “going on a diet” means that at some point you will “go off it”.